-Schema Enforcement and Evolution allows users to control the evolving database structures and data quality issues.
+- Schema Enforcement and Evolution allow users to control the evolving database structures and data quality issues.

-> - Ready for Structured and Unstructured Data allows a wider choice of data management strategies, allowing users to choose between the various schema and models based on applications.
+- Ready for Structured and Unstructured Data allows a wider choice of data management strategies, allowing users to choose between the various schema and models based on applications.

-> - Open Source Support and Standardization ensure compatibility and integration with multiple platforms.
+- Open Source Support and Standardization ensure compatibility and integration with multiple platforms.

-> - Decoupled from the Underlying Infrastructure allows IT to build a flexible, composable cloud infrastructure and provision resources for dynamic workloads without breaking the applications running on it.
+- Decoupled from the Underlying Infrastructure allows IT to build a flexible, composable cloud infrastructure and provision resources for dynamic workloads without breaking the applications running on it.